Best external drives for backup, storage, and portability

 By Gordon Mah Ung and Jon L. Jacobi

 Anyone who uses a PC should have an external drive.
-It can back up your precious data or store your overflow, and it can transport or transfer files between computing devices.
-Xbox One X users, especially, would be wise to invest in an external drive to augment the console’s measly 1TB hard drive (the external drive needs to be USB 3.0-compatible and will be formatted when you insert the drive).
+It’s a handy way to back up your important data or store your overflow, and it can transport or transfer files between devices.
+It just makes good sense.

 The Crucial X6 Portable SSD is square to be hip.
 Or placed in your hip pocket, at any rate.
 In a sea of portable SSDs whose shape makes them a literal pain when pocketed, the thin, rounded-edge X6 is a sigh of relief.
 It’s not state-of-the-art fast, but it’s fast enough for most users and extremely affordable.